Virtual environments with virtualenvwrapper

 source /usr/local/bin/virtualenvwrapper.sh

-If you are working on a remote server via SSH you have to add the very same 2 lines, but in a different file, the ~/.bash_profile
+If you are working on a remote server via SSH you have to add the very same 2 lines, but in a different file, the ~/.bash_profile file.

 # ~/.bash_profile (your linux server)